jmonster/podhnologic/README.md

 ## quality

-This tool is simple and opinionated; I assume you want the best possible quality.
-Therefore, we us the following values:
+This tool is simple and opinionated.
+I assume you want the best possible (but practical) quality.

 - `alac` & `flac`: lossless
 - `aac`: 256K w/Apple's encoder (where available)